Daza10samu/vk_to_telegram/README.md

 ## Usage

 It will run on VPS/VDS.
 Not tested with [heroku](heroku.com) and same servises, but it should work, if you change config path( 7th line in `resender.py`).

+To conntact with Bot you can use Telegram commands:
+1. `/stop`  to pause bot
+2. `/start` to resume
+3. `/kill`  to kill bot( it kills bot's pid, doesn't work with Windows server).
+You can kill bot manually